Spring Classes & Student Experience

-All classes will shift to the scheduled teaching modality on February 7.
-At that time, students should attend and participate in all in-person class activities.
+Effective February 7, all classes have shifted to their scheduled teaching modalities.
+At this time, students should attend and participate in all in-person class activities.
 Faculty will instruct in the scheduled modality listed in ASAP, and students should not expect to continue their classes fully online.

 See below for additional information to help you double-check how your class will be conducted so you have a successful start to the spring semester.
 If you have questions about how to read or understand your course schedule, please reach out to your academic advisor or peer mentor.

 ASAP allows you to see a detailed schedule and monitor for comments.
 Click on the "Student Services" tab, then "Registration", then "Student Detail Schedule".